aastha51551/TSS-2023/Dive Deep into App Development/README.md

 Discover the foundations of app development in this 4-week course.
 From UI design to front-end and back-end development, learn to create and deploy your own mobile applications.

-If you are new to this world, you might be wondering what's **UI,front-end and back-end**?
+If you are new to this world, you might be wondering what's **Front-end and Back-end**?

-*UI* - UI design is the art of crafting engaging and user-friendly interfaces that seamlessly connect users to the digital world.In this course, you will learn everything from fundamental of UI design principles to UI design tools.

 *Front-end development* - Front-end app development focuses on building the visual and interactive components of an application that users directly interact with.
 By mastering front-end development, you will have the power to bring ideas to life and create seamless experiences that captivate users.For this we will be using **Google's Flutter SDK** which is used for crafting beautiful applications using a single codebase.